OrpheusGr/Discord-IRC-Bridge/README.md

 ## Features

-- Uses webhooks to spoof IRC nicks as Discord "users"
+- Uses webhooks to spoof IRC nicks as Discord "users" (bot tag next to their name, all webhooks have it)
 - Makes an IRC client for a Discord user upon their request (use !joinirc in the relayed Discord channel.)
 Or automatically when they send a Discord message.
 You can choose between a command or auto connecting when you run the setupwizard.py
 - Bot ops for both IRC and Discord that can use moderation/maintainance commands.
+- The following commands work on Discord:
   - !kill command to disconnect someone's client (only for botops)
-- Change your client's nick with !nick (can be disabled)
+  - Change your IRC client's nick with !nick (can be disabled)
   - IRC users can mention Discord users just by typing the nick of their client.
-- !shutdown to kill the bot. (only for botops)
   - Auto Disconnecting of IRC clients after a time limit that you can set. (can be disabled)
-- !fjoinirc make a client for another user (only for botops)
+  - !fjoinirc make an IRC client for another Discord user (only for botops)
-- !fnick change a user's IRC nick (only for botops)
+  - !fnick change a Discord user's IRC nick (only for botops)
-- !whois shows another user's IRC nick (only for botops)
+  - !whois shows another Discord user's IRC nick (only for botops)
   - !whoami shows the sender's IRC nick
+  - !shutdown to kill the bot. (only for botops) (works on IRC too)

 ## Latest updates
 July 9th 2023